ModelNet40-E: An Uncertainty-Aware Benchmark for Point Cloud Classification: Experiments

 \subsection{Experimental Setup}

-We evaluate three representative architectures—PointNet, DGCNN, and PTv3—on ModelNet40-E. Each model is trained independently on each noise level using the training set and evaluated on the corresponding test set.
-We report classification accuracy, calibration error, and uncertainty correlation.
+We evaluate our benchmark on several representative architectures for point clouds: PointNet \citep{Qi_2017_CVPR}, PointNet++ \citep{NIPS2017_d8bf84be}, DGCNN \citep{10.1145/3326362}, SimpleView \citep{Goyal2020RevisitingPC}, CurveNet \citep{curvenet2021}, PointMLP \citep{Ma2022RethinkingND}, and Point Transformer v3 (PTv3; \citeauthor{wu2024point} \citeyear{wu2024point}).
+Each model is trained independently on the original ModelNet40 training dataset ("None" noise level in our paper), and evaluated on each noise level ("None", "Light", "Moderate", and "Heavy") test set.
+We report classification accuracy, Expected Calibration Error (ECE), AUROC (Error Detection), and Pearson correlation between ground-truth measured and predicted uncertainty.